-IS WESTERN MANAGEMENT WORKING TO INCREASE THE VALUE OF YOUR INVESTMENT IN WESTERN?
+\ \ \ IS WESTERN MANAGEMENT WORKING TO INCREASE \ \ \ THE VALUE OF YOUR INVESTMENT IN WESTERN?

-- You should be aware that Western's management has tried to prevent ADT Investments from communicating with you by repeatedly relying on state law to refuse ADT Investments' demand for a complete list of Western shareholders.
-See "Certain Information Regarding the ADT Group--Certain Litigation".
-Ultimately, ADT Investments had to get a court order compelling Western to provide this information in order to be able to communicate with you and to apprise you of the significant risks that we believe are likely to result from the present course of action being pursued by Western's management.
+You should be aware that Western's management has tried to prevent ADT Investments from communicating with you by repeatedly resisting ADT Investments' demand for a complete list of Western shareholders.
+See "Certain Information Regarding the ADT Group -- Certain Litigation".
+Ultimately, ADT Investments' had to get a court order compelling Western to provide this information in order to be able to communicate with you and to apprise you of the significant risks that we believe are likely to result from the present course of action being pursued by Western's management.